daylinmorgan/clonmapper/md/methods.md

   for titer determination.
 Ensure that 0% of negative control samples appear in the sorting gate.

-## Targeted sgRNA Barcode Sampling of Cells
+## ClonMapper Barcode Sampling of Cells

 ### Preparing Samples for Sequencing